-This article is about editing the logins and passwords for your accounts on a computer.
+This article is about editing your Dashlane logins in the web app or on your computer.

 You can use Dashlane to help you make strong, unique passwords.

 If you subscribe to a free plan, you can have up to 50 logins in your Dashlane vault.
 If you subscribe to a paid plan, you can store an unlimited number of logins in your Dashlane vault.

 - To log in to the web app, select the Dashlane D icon in your browser’s toolbar and enter your Master Password if prompted.